NannyML/nannyml/docs/glossary.rst

         Those scores take values outside the `[0,1]` range that is allowed for probabilities.
 The higher the score the more likely the positive outcome should be.

+    Ranking
+        NannyML uses ranking to order columns in univariate drift results.
+The resulting order can be helpful in prioritizing what to further investigate if needed.
+        More information can be found in the ranking :ref:`tutorial<tutorial-ranking>` and :ref:`how it works<how-ranking>` pages.

     Realized Performance
         The actual performance of the monitored model once :term:`Targets<Target>` become available.
         The term is used to differentiate between :term:`Estimated Performance` and actual results.